BDHudson/BDHudson-bdhudson.github.io/about.md

 ### More Information

-I a post-doc at the University of Washington's Applied Physics Lab, where I am funded under the Future of Ice Initiative.
+I am a post-doc at the University of Washington's Applied Physics Lab, where I am funded under the Future of Ice Initiative.
 I study glaciers, rivers, and deltas.

-I grew up in Seattle and Shoreline and returned in 2015 after 12 years away.
+I grew up in Seattle and Shoreline and returned to the northwest in 2015 after 12 years away.